John Minson

-John Minson AM (6 June 1927 – March 10, 2017) was an Australian radio personality born in Sydney, but moved to Tamworth in 1961 to work as an announcer/copywriter at 2TM and briefly at sister station 2MO in Gunnedah.
+John Minson AM (6 June 1927 – 10 March 2017) was an Australian radio personality, who moved to Tamworth in 1961 to work as an announcer/copywriter at 2TM and briefly at sister station 2MO in Gunnedah.

 Career

-The country music program John hosted was one of a number born out of the need for changes designed to meet the challenge of television which commenced in Tamworth on April 10, 1965 and took away most of the station’s night-time (then prime time) advertising revenue.
-The legend of “Mr Hoedown” was born in 1967 when John Minson changed the name of his Radio 2TM country music program to “Hoedown”.
+The country music radio program that Minson hosted was one of a number born out of the need for changes designed to meet the challenge of television which commenced in Tamworth on 10 April 1965 and took away most of the station's night-time (then prime time) advertising revenue.
+The legend of "Mr Hoedown" was born in 1967 when Minson changed the name of his Radio 2TM country music program to "Hoedown".
 The show was discovered by listeners in far distant locations – as far as Tasmania and New Zealand in the South, most of Queensland, parts of South Australia, even the islands of New Guinea.
 Request mail came in, and a strong demand for more time.
-By the late ‘60s, Hoedown was so popular it was running from 7.30 to 11 and 2TM became the first station to be playing country music every weeknight.
-By the late ‘60s it was becoming apparent that country music offered big possibilities for 2TM and Tamworth and in 1969, John was one of the group at the radio station who launched the Tamworth, Country Music Capital concept.
+By the late 1960s, Hoedown was so popular it was running from 7.30 to 11 and 2TM became the first station to be playing country music every weeknight.
+It was also becoming apparent that country music offered big possibilities for 2TM and Tamworth.
+In 1969, Minson was part of a group at the radio station that launched the concept of Tamworth as the Country Music Capital of Australia.

 Awards

-In 1998, John Minson was awarded an AM (Member of the Order of Australia) for service to country music and the entertainment industry and in particular for his contribution in establishing Tamworth as Australia's Country Music Capital.
+In 1998, Minson was awarded an AM (Member of the Order of Australia) for service to country music and the entertainment industry and in particular for his contribution in establishing Tamworth as Australia's Country Music Capital.

 Australian Roll of Renown

-The Australian Roll of Renown honours Australian and New Zealander musicians who have shaped the music industry by making a significant and lasting contribution to Country Music.
-It was inaugurated in 1976 and the inductee is announced at the Country Music Awards of Australia in Tamworth in January.
+The Australian Roll of Renown honours Australian and New Zealander musicians who have shaped the music industry by making a significant and lasting contribution to country music.